Fleet Connector

 • publish_robot_key_values(robot_id, **kwargs): Publish key-values for a specific robot

-• publish_robot_system_stats(robot_id, **kwargs): Publish system stats for a specific robot
+• publish_robot_system_stats(robot_id, **kwargs): Defer publishing of system stats for a specific robot; defaults are published if not called

 • publish_robot_map(robot_id, frame_id, is_update=False): Publish map for a specific robot